blackberry/pe_tree/README.md

 # PE Tree
 > Python module for viewing [Portable Executable (PE) files](https://en.wikipedia.org/wiki/Portable_Executable) in a tree-view using [pefile](https://github.com/erocarrera/pefile) and [PyQt5](https://pypi.org/project/PyQt5/).
-> Can also be used with [IDA Pro](https://www.hex-rays.com/products/ida/) to dump in-memory PE files and reconstruct imports.
+> Can also be used with [IDA Pro](https://www.hex-rays.com/products/ida/) and [Rekall](http://www.rekall-forensic.com/) to dump in-memory PE files and reconstruct imports.

 - [Features](#features)
 - [Application](#application)